 The feedback is already technically possible.
 The legal situation will be reviewed before series production begins.
 Storage of the PV yield and subsequent use in the vehicle, however, is already possible.

-The TWIKE 5 also has a gearbox and a differential.
-Specifically, the drive is a double motor, which is housed in a housing.
-Mechanically it is a motor that transmits its power to the rear wheels via a modern belt drive and a limited slip differential.
+The TWIKE 5 has a synchronous motor, a gearbox and a differential.
+Mechanically it is a motor that transmits its power to the rear wheels via a single-stage gearbox and a limited slip differential.
 And yes, various transmissions of the TWIKE 3 are quite audible, earlier types even extremely loud.
-In the TWIKE 5 the noise development of the belt drive will be noticeable but nevertheless pleasant.
+In the TWIKE 5 the noise development of the drive will be noticeable but nevertheless pleasant.

 We still shy away from wheel hub motors for reasons of driving dynamics, but also for safety reasons, and do not yet regard them as a good solution.
 On the one hand, the unsprung masses increase when the vehicle is moved to the wheel, and on the other hand, the possible failure of one drive side must be reliably represented.
 Electronically this seems possible, but for us it still harbours too high residual risks.